wasp-lang/wasp/README.md

 Source files (`.wasp`, `.js(x)`, `.css`, ...) are compiled (transpiled) by `waspc` (Wasp compiler) into the web technology stack of your choice (e.g. React + Redux + ExpressJS + ...).

-Check out [TodoApp example](examples/todoApp) for complete code example.
+:arrow_forward: Check out [TodoApp example](examples/todoApp) for complete code example. :arrow_backward:

 Why is Wasp awesome:
 - **Quick start**: Due to its expressiveness, you can create and deploy a production-ready web app from scratch with very few lines of concise, consistent, declarative code.